Updated: Aug 3, 2021

 There are other products that I recommend that are specific to each unit but again they are totally optional.
 You can do without them or purchase them later but these are things I wish I had when I started.

-I am so excited for you to begin Playing Preschool with your toddler!
+I am so excited for you to begin Playing Preschool with your child!
 It is so rewarding to watch them learn and have fun in the process.
 Please use the Contact page if you have any questions or connect on social.

 As always, may your coffee be warm and your toddler be busy!